 Emails about LiveJournal or a LiveJournal account may come from several different sources, not all of which are under LiveJournal's control.
 LiveJournal only sends site-related email messages to users registered with our service, and you can control most of the emails you receive in connection with your account.
-Other emails that reference a LiveJournal account may be sent by a LiveJournal user through the Tell a Friend
+Other emails that reference a LiveJournal account may be sent by a LiveJournal user through the Share This

 or Invite a Friend

 features or directly through the user's email client.
 Lastly, there are unfortunately a variety of "spam" emails that reference LiveJournal accounts, but these emails are not authorized or sent by LiveJournal itself.

 Emails from LiveJournal

 Emails that are sent by LiveJournal itself are related in some way to a LiveJournal account registered to your email address.
 There are several types of emails you may receive.
 Most of these messages can be adjusted to suit your preferences by opting in or out of various categories of messages.
 These categories include:

 If you no longer wish to receive emails for notifications that appear in your Inbox

 , you must uncheck the Also notify me by Email